 Dave managed to snag the front seat giving him an excellent vantage point but I felt that my backseat view was equally extraordinary.

-Our chopper pilot Ralf, made sure that he circled around each sight enough to give each person on each side of the helicopter a birds eye view.
+Our chopper pilot Ralf made sure that he circled around each sight enough to give each person on each side of the helicopter a birds-eye view.
+See our Helicopter Tour over Mount Rushmore and Crazy Horse

 Clouds Covering the Rocky Mountains